 Providing trusted information and a forum for dialogue in Libya

-Since the end of 2011, just months after the fall of the Gaddafi regime, BBC Media Action has been working in Libya to develop programming that will improve Libyans' access to information, and encourage debate and participation in the country's transition.
+Since the end of 2011, just months after the fall of the Gaddafi regime, BBC Media Action has been working in Libya to develop programming that will improve Libyans' access to information, and encourage debate and participation as the country grapples with its future.